Self-stabilizing exchange-mediated spin transport: Introduction

-Recently, signatures of spin superfluidity have been experimentally observed in antiferromagnetic spin systems \cite{Stepanov2018,Yuan2018}.
-A realization of spin superfluid in ferromagnets remains an unsolved challenge.
-Previous theoretical works have revealed the potential of superfluid spin transport \cite{Koenig2001,Sonin2010,Takei2014,Chen2014,Flebus2016,Iacocca2017a,Iacocca2017,Tserkovnyak2017,Hill2018a,Hua2016,Sonin2018arxiv} for spintronics applications but have not systematically studied the role of dipolar interactions.
-Recent numerical calculations \cite{Skarsvag2015} for micrometer-scale thin-film ferromagnets have demonstrated that dipolar interaction can destroy the spin superfluid, sparking a discussion on the feasibility of such state \cite{Iacocca2017,Iacocca2017a}.
-The long-sought superfluid spin transport in ferromagnets has thus been considered in question.
+Recently, signatures of EMS have been experimentally observed in antiferromagnetic spin systems \cite{Stepanov2018,Yuan2018}.
+A realization of EMS in ferromagnets remains an unsolved challenge.
+Previous theoretical works have revealed the potential of EMS \cite{Koenig2001,Sonin2010,Takei2014,Chen2014,Flebus2016,Iacocca2017a,Iacocca2017,Tserkovnyak2017,Hill2018a,Hua2016,Sonin2018arxiv,Ezio2019,EzioReview,Yizhou} for spintronics applications but have not systematically studied the role of dipolar interactions.
+Numerical calculations in Ref.\,\cite{Skarsvag2015} for micrometer-scale thin-film ferromagnets have demonstrated that dipolar interaction can destroy EMS; moreover, numerical simulations in thin ferromagnetic stripes \cite{Iacocca2017,Iacocca2017a} have shown that EMS can be achieved despite the dipolar interaction, sparking a discussion on experimental feasibility of such states.

-Here we present a micromagnetic study of superfluid spin transport in extended ferromagnetic thin films and investigate the role of dipolar interaction.
-We find that, contrary to the expectation, stable spin superfluid state can be achieved.
-Surprisingly, we also observe that the spin superfluid is stable beyond the Landau instability.
+Here we present a micromagnetic study of EMS in extended ferromagnetic thin films and investigate the role of dipolar interaction.
+We find that stable EMS state can in fact be achieved and that it allows for long-range spin transport in a wide range of spin biases.

-The Landau superfluid breakdown describes a superflow-carrying state becoming energetically unstable at the critical injection bias.
-In ferromagnetic films, this corresponds to alignment of magnetic order parameter fully out-of-plane, which disrupts the superfluid spin transport \cite{Sonin2010}.
-Unlike the conventional breakdown of the superfluidity or superconductivity, however, the superflow in our system is recovered.
+In ferromagnetic films, the breakdown of the EMS corresponds to a sudden alignment of the magnetization out-of-plane, which disrupts the spin transport \cite{Sonin2010}.
+When the spin-injection bias is increased, the driven easy-plane spin-winding state reaches an instability at the injection site.
+We find that this, in turn, triggers a nonlinear dynamic state with significant out-of-plane character.
+By decreasing the injection efficiency, a stable easy-plane spin-winding state with a reduced spin flux can be recovered at some distance from the injector.
 We find that the spin bias applied to the injector does not determine the spin current flowing through the magnet.
-The latter is rather determined self-consistently, taking into account the feedback of the magnetic dynamics near the injector.
-We find that this feedback regulates the spin injection through spin wave emission and coherent soliton formation.
-The superflow thus stays effectively below the Landau instability threshold even at large spin biases.
+Instead, the latter is established self-consistently, as a result of the nonlinear feedback of the magnetic dynamics near the injector.
+This feedback regulates the spin injection through spin wave emission and/or coherent soliton formation.
+In effect, the spin superflow away from the injector can stay below the instability threshold even at large spin biases.